Clear Caches and Cookies in Different Browsers

-Users need websites to load quickly, at a blink of an eye.
+Users need websites to load quickly, in a blink of an eye.
 Browsers play their part in speeding up the page loading process by caching files and content when you first visit a website and then serving from cache on subsequent visits.

 However, there may be times when browsers continue to serve cache even if the actual page/content has been changed.
 As a result, you may encounter certain errors or continue to see older content.
 In such cases, clearing the cache and cookies of a browser can help.